TobiasSackmann/ml-weather-monitoring-environment/README.md

 ### Machine Learning Model Training
 Now the Machine Learning model needs to be created.
 * Preparation for Training the Machine Learning Model.
-    * An .env file should be created in the notebooks directory in order to handle sensistive data.
+    * An .env file should be created in the notebooks directory in order to handle sensitive data.
     Example content:
     ```shell
     INFLUXDB2_USER=admin